easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 # Frontend testing

-*In this article we will show you how to test your FE services...*
+*In this article we will show you how to test your FE services*

 ---